Harrix/Harrix-CodeStyle/Style Git.md

 Examples
 --------

-Remove unnecessary files.
+Delete unnecessary files.
+Delete unnecessary lines in the code.
 Style.
 Correction code.
-Fix original headline of the main window.
 Fix bug with ...
 Modify some parts of the code.
+Update the files on the new version.